telekom/canary-bot/README.md

 Run one Canary Bot on each distributed host to create a mesh.

-Each bot will gather information about the connectivity to eachother.
+Each bot will gather information about the connectivity to each other.

-Current measurment samples:
+Current measurement samples:

 - Round-trip-time with TCP, TLS handshake and request
 - Round-trip-time TCP request

-Every bot exposes an API (REST and RPC) for consuming measurment samples.
+Every bot exposes an API (REST and RPC) for consuming measurement samples.

 Each bot will provide samples from every node.